-The defrost timer is the problem, whose job it is to trigger a heating element to defrost.
-However, since I posted this warning several weeks back things have escalated to such a serious degree that this safety warning is on the news.
-The phrase, “could result in overheating” should now be read as “could result in a serious fire, producing an enormous amount of toxic smoke.”
+However, within several weeks of posting this warning things have escalated to such a serious degree that this safety warning is on the National news.
+The phrase, “could result in overheating” should now be read as, “could result in a serious fire producing an enormous amount of toxic smoke.”
 According to one newspaper these fridges have so far caused at least 20 fires in London alone and one death.

 There is a free modification to the defrost timer, which any owners of the fridges should definitely get sorted out asap.